AlexMorgan/byos/README.md

 3. module.loaders: this section specifies how each file should be processed before it is combined into your bundle.
 The only loader that we currently have is Babel.
 4. resolveLoader: where webpack will look for loaders - such as Babel
 5. resolve: where webpack should look for files referenced be an `import` or `require()` statement.
 This allows you to import npm packages in your code.

+Note: `babel-loader` is a Webpack "loader".
+It supports running Babel from Webpack.
+Typically any npm package ending in '-loader' if for Webpack